-The Center for Black Digital Research, #DigBlk, is a collaboration between the College of Liberal Arts and the University Libraries, and works closely with The Eberly Family Special Collections Library and Research Informatics and Publishing. #DigBlk is a public-facing, digital research center that engages public and scholarly audiences in innovative, community-based research that brings the buried and scattered histories of Black organizing to digital life. #DigBlk is home to the award-winning Colored Conventions Project, Douglass Day, and in 2020 will launch the Black Women’s Organizing Archive.
+The Center for Black Digital Research, #DigBlk, is a collaboration between the College of Liberal Arts and the University Libraries, and works closely with The Eberly Family Special Collections Library and Research Informatics and Publishing. #DigBlk is a public-facing, digital research center that engages public and scholarly audiences in innovative, community-based research that brings the buried and scattered histories of Black organizing to digital life. #DigBlk is home to the award-winning Colored Conventions Project, Douglass Day, and the Black Women’s Organizing Archive.

 As the only project-based Black digital research center focused on building accessible online archives related to 19th and 20th century Black organizing, #DigBlk is committed to developing and modeling best practices in collaborative and reciprocal partnerships in the work of recovering Black history.
 The Center’s leaders and its projects are known not only for their scholarly interventions and work in digital arenas, but also for creating structures that foreground student leadership, compensation and acknowledgment, and for their commitment and interventions to help diversify the professoriate, the larger Academy, cultural institutions and GLAM professions.